Flowers,

 Preserved Ecuadorian roses, composed in our signature noir boxes.
 Designed to last a year — kept under glass, or simply on a console table.

-Floral design found Taylor in a season of trusting her creativity, and the practice has been evolving since.
-The studio was built on the conviction that floral arrangements should do more than occupy a vase — they should create a feeling.
+I built the studio on the conviction that floral design should do more than occupy a vase — it should compose a feeling.

 On the discipline of restraint in a wedding bouquet.